Chair-for-Security-Engineering/VERICA/README.md

 ### 4.2 Expected Output

-If VERICA is executed with the exemplary configuration file `config/verica_example.json`, the output should be the same as stated below.
+If VERICA+ is executed with the exemplary configuration file `config/verica-example.json`, the output should be the same as stated below.
 First, the cell library parser (contains the behavioral descriptions of allowed logic gates) and the design parser (Verilog, FIRRTL, and *.nl files are supported) are executed.
-The design under test is a (1,1)-SNINA gadget presented in [[DN19]](https://eprint.iacr.org/2019/615.pdf).
+The design under test is a (1,1)-CPC gadget presented in [[FGM+23]](https://eprint.iacr.org/2023/1341.pdf).
 Second, several preprocessing steps are performed ranging from parsing annotations, a model postprocessing, and FIA and SCA related preprocessing.
-The annotation parsing is used to inform VERICA which inputs are control signals, clock signals, refresh gates, and error flags.
+The annotation parsing is used to inform VERICA+ which inputs are control signals, clock signals, refresh gates, and error flags.
 Additionally, the annotation file is used to provide information about share domains and share indices, and about primary input identifier.
 The last ones are used to identify inputs that carry the same signals, e.g., for duplication based countermeasures.
-Third, VERICA invokes the analyzer which is the CSNI analyzer in the given example.
-Based on the given side-channel order and the number of faults in the configuration file, VERICA analyzes the design under test and reports if the security is achieved by the design.
-Eventually, a visualizer is invoked which generates two files `dot/circuit.dot` and `dot/circuit_flaw.dot`.
-This files contain a dot graph descriptions of the design under test where the first file contains the entire circuit and the second only an extract with detected flaws (if there are any).
+Third, VERICA+ invokes the analyzer which is the combined random analyzer in the given example.
+Based on the given side-channel order and the number of faults in the configuration file, VERICA+ analyzes the design under test and reports if the security is achieved by the design.

 ```
 ----------------------------------------------------------------------------------------------------
-                             VERICA -- VERIFICATION OF COMBINED ATTACKS
+            VERICA+ -- VERIFICATION OF COMBINED RANDOM FAULT AND RANDOM PROBING SECURITY

                       Ruhr-Universität Bochum, Chair for Security Engineering
                         Jan Richter-Brockmann (jan.richter-brockmann@rub.de),
                               Pascal Sasdrich (pascal.sasdrich@rub.de)

-                                         Copyright (c) 2022,
+                                         Copyright (c) 2024,
                                        Jan Richter-Brockmann,
                                            Pascal Sasdrich